HolyTy/test/OCI_PublicLB_EN.md

-Oracle Cloud Infrastructure (by internal load balancer)
+Oracle Cloud Infrastructure (by public load balancer)
 ===

 About this guide